Tip: our BetterHelp discount code takes 20% off your first month.

 Does BetterHelp Take Insurance?

-If you have mental health insurance benefits, BetterHelp isn’t your best choice.
-Instead, you might consider Brightside Health, which accepts a large number of plans.
+If you have insurance that covers behavioral health, BetterHelp is probably not your best choice.
+Instead, you might consider Grow Therapy or Brightside Health, which both accept a large number of plans.
 Or, head over to our full list of the best online therapy options that accept insurance for more top choices.

 BetterHelp Payment Options

-BetterHelp accepts debit or credit cards, cards linked to HSA or FSA accounts, Google Pay, and PayPal as payment options.
+BetterHelp accepts debit or credit cards, cards linked to HSA or FSA accounts, Google Pay, Apple Pay, and PayPal as payment options.

 What’s Included With a BetterHelp Subscription?

-The BetterHelp monthly cost of $280–$400 includes one weekly therapy session, a weekly group webinar, unlimited messaging with your therapist, and access to all of BetterHelp’s extra features like the journal, worksheets, and goal setting.
+The BetterHelp monthly cost of $260–$400 includes one weekly therapy session, an optional weekly group session, unlimited messaging with your therapist, and access to all of BetterHelp’s extra features like the journal, worksheets, and goal setting.

 Does BetterHelp Offer Financial Aid?